tigera-solutions/cc-eks-egress-gw/README.md

       ```bash
       nc -zv $HOSTPVTIPADDR 7777
       ```

-      If you are confused about the IP addresses, you can run the following kubectl command to see the egress gateway and the nodes with their IP addresses.

-      ```bash
-      kubectl get nodes -o=custom-columns='NAME:.metadata.name,INTERNAL IPADDR:.status.addresses[?(@.type == "InternalIP")].address'
-      kubectl get pods  -o=custom-columns='NAME:.metadata.name,IP ADDRESS:.status.podIP'
-      ```

       Look into the terminal connected to the test host.
 The packets captured with `tcpdump` shows the egress gateway IP address as source IP for the incoming packets.

       You can stop the pod of using the egress gateway by removing the annotation previously done.